 Set forth below is a description of the general terms of the junior subordinated debt securities (the junior subordinated notes).
 The following description does not purport to be complete and is subject to, and is qualified in its entirety by reference to, the junior subordinated note indenture to be entered into between Legg Mason, as issuer and The Bank of New York Mellon, as trustee (the junior subordinated note trustee) as supplemented from time to time, the junior subordinated note indenture), a form of which is filed herewith as Exhibit 4.2.
-The terms of the junior subordinated notes will include those stated in the junior subordinated note indenture and those made a part of the junior subordinated note indenture by reference to the TIA.
-Certain capitalized terms used in this prospectus and not defined in this prospectus are defined in the junior subordinated note indenture.
+The terms of the junior subordinated note swill include those stated in the junior subordinated note indenture and those made a part of the junior subordinated note defined in this prospectus are defined in the junior subordinated note indenture.